rolandboon/glasswork/README.md

 ## When to Use Glasswork

-**Choose Glasswork if you:**
+**Choose Glasswork when you want:**

-- Want to deploy on Lambda (hobby projects, low-cost hosting)
-- Like NestJS patterns but need smaller bundles
+- NestJS-style architecture with smaller bundles
-- Value clean architecture and testability
-- Want automatic OpenAPI without decorators
+- Automatic OpenAPI generation without decorators
-- Prefer transparency over heavy abstractions
+- Serverless-first design (Lambda, Cloudflare Workers, etc.)
+- Clean, testable code with dependency injection

-**Consider alternatives if you:**
+**Consider alternatives:**

-- Need GraphQL (use Apollo Server, Pothos)
-- Deploy to containers anyway (use NestJS, it's excellent)
-- Want full-stack with frontend (use Next.js, Remix)
-- Need minimal setup with zero opinions (use Hono directly)
+- **GraphQL?** Use Apollo Server or Pothos
+- **Container deployment?** NestJS is excellent for this
+- **Full-stack app?** Use Next.js or Remix
+- **Minimal framework?** Use Hono directly

 ## Requirements

 - Node.js 18+
 - TypeScript 5+
-- (Optional) AWS Lambda for serverless deployment

 ## Contributing